ronyszu/MBA_BigData/README.md

 Guerra,
 Victor Tavares

+The dataset was first created by Maciej Szpakowski (https://github.com/several27).
+This is a variation of the original version.
 You can find the datasets to use on this project in the following folder on Google Drive:

 <pre align="center">
   https://drive.google.com/drive/folders/1FP1mjFmJDFF675dEdwNDfbISxXskrTs9?usp=sharing